MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/web-troubleshoot.md

 >[!NOTE]
 > The limitations described in this section only apply to HTML web pages.
 Opening other kinds of files from the web using this connector isn't affected by these limitations.

 The legacy Power Query Web connector automatically creates a `Web.Page` query that supports authentication.
 The only limitation occurs if you select Windows authentication in the authentication method dialog box.
-In this case, the **Use my current credentials** selection works correctly, but **Use alternate credentials** wouldn't authenticate.
+In this case, the **Use my current credentials** selection works correctly, but **Use alternate credentials** won't authenticate.

 The new version of the Web connector (currently available in Power BI Desktop) automatically creates a `Web.BrowserContents` query.
 Such queries currently only support anonymous authentication.
 In other words, the new Web connector can't be used to connect to a source that requires non-anonymous authentication.
 This limitation applies to the `Web.BrowserContents` function, regardless of the host environment.